Simplified Instructional Computer (SIC)

 I. A(Accumulator-0): It is used for mathematical operations.

 II.
 X(Index Register-1): It is used for addressing.

 III.
-L(Linkage Register-2): It stores the return address of instruction in case of subroutines.
+L(Linkage Register-2): It stores the return address of the instruction in case of subroutines.

 IV.
-PC(Program Counter-8): It holds the address of next instruction to be executed.
+PC(Program Counter-8): It holds the address of the next instruction to be executed.

-V. SW(Status Word-9): It contains the variety of information
+V. SW(Status Word-9): It contains a variety of information

 Status Word Register: